run-ai/docs/docs/admin/runai-setup/maintenance/monitoring.md

 * When installing the Run:ai cluster, edit the [values file](../cluster-setup/cluster-install.md/#step-3-install-runai).
 * On an existing installation, use the [upgrade](../cluster-setup/cluster-upgrade.md) cluster instructions to modify the values file.
-* Add an alert according to the following structure:
+* Add an alert according to the structure specified below.

 Add more alerts with the following structure: